-Just 16 years after their own “Trail of Tears,” the Choctaw Indians raised money for Irish Famine relief.
+The Choctaw “Trail of Tears,” tribe raised money for Irish Hunger relief.

-After Mr. Mullan completed his presentation at the meeting, a young man approached him and asked whether he knew that the Choctaw, a North American èèIn during the famine of 1845-49.
+After Mullan completed his presentation at the meeting, a young man approached him and asked whether he knew that the Choctaw, a North American indigenous tribe had identified with the plight of the Irish and raised funds for hunger relief during the starvations of 1845-49.

 In 1990, on a trip to the U.S., Mr. Mullan traveled to Skullyville, Oklahoma to visit the old Choctaw cemetery where those who contributed to Irish famine relief were buried.
 He met with Choctaw Chief Hollis Roberts and invited him to lead AFrI’s third annual Great “Famine” Walk in Doolough in May, 1990.

 In his letter of invitation to the Choctaw, Mr. Mullan stated, “Our invitation to the Choctaw Nation to lead the first [Doolough] walk of the 1990’s (a decade during which we will commemorate the 150th anniversary of the Great Famine), is in recognition of the great generosity your forebears showed to the Irish during their darkest hour.
 When the $170 contribution of the Choctaws to Irish Famine relief is considered against the background of your own “Trail of Tears,” just one decade earlier, it expresses something very deep and precious about your forebears’ humanity.
 It is a lesson for all humanity as we move towards the 21st century.”